openstack/openstack-manuals/doc/common/glossary.rst

       compression for things such as Object Storage objects or Image service VM images.

-   Compute service (nova)
-      The OpenStack core project that implements services and associated libraries to provide massively-scalable, on-demand, self-service
-      access to compute resources, including bare metal, virtual machines, and containers.

    Compute API (Nova API)

       The nova-api daemon provides access to nova services.
 Can communicate with